-L6001U Could not read from file <filename>.
+L6001U: Could not read from file <filename>.

-L6002U Could not open file <filename>: <reason>
+L6002U: Could not open file <filename>: <reason>

 This indicates that the linker was unable to open a file specified on the linker command line.
-This can indicate a problem accessing the file or a fault with the command line specified.
-Some common occurrences of this message are:
+This can indicate a problem accessing the file or a fault with the command line.
+Some common examples of this message are:

+'''

 L6002U: Could not open file /armlib/{libname}: No such file or directory

+'''

-Either specify the library path with --libpath or set the ARMCCnLIB environment variable to install_directory\lib.
+Either specify the library path with --libpath or set the ARMCC5LIB environment variable to install_directory\lib.